 Many people don’t realize that when they use prescriptions they may be at risk of developing an addiction or physical dependence.
 Yet Dexedrine use can develop into a substance use disorder (addiction) and physical dependence, especially if you use the drug on a regular basis.
 With the proper treatment, you can overcome your addiction or dependence issues, and learn to live life without reliance on stimulants like Dexedrine.

-Dexedrine Abuse And Addiction
+Dexedrine Drugs: Use And Addiction

 People with ADHD often have troubles concentrating or narrowing their focus, so Dexedrine produces feelings of calm and relaxation to help them hone their energy and attention.
 This helps people be more productive, or increases their sense of awareness and often improves performance in certain tasks, such as at school or work.

 People perceive that their brain functions better while on the drug, and begin taking it more frequently or in higher doses than prescribed—abusing the drug.
-With time, abuse turns to addiction when your mind believes it needs the drug in order to function.
+With time, use turns to addiction when your mind believes it needs the drug in order to function.

-Abuse can also lead to dependence, a physical process.
+Use can also lead to dependence, a physical process.
 If you become dependent on Dexedrine, your body becomes reliant on the drug to function.

-Does Dexedrine Cause Withdrawal?
+Does Dexedrine Drugs Cause Withdrawal?